-To help support your local government in the budget preparation and monitoring process, as well as the financial health of your local government, the Comptroller's Office has developed multiple tools and resources, including but not limited to, the following:
+To help support your local government in the budget preparation and monitoring process, as well as the financial health of your local government, the Comptroller's Office has developed multiple tools and resources, including but not limited to: sample budget ordinance and resolution templates, revenue and expenditure/expense forecasting tools, best practices, and instructional videos.
+These resources are available at: tncot.cc/budget and will continue to be expanded.